 How do you incorporate your love for nature and animals into your artwork?

 Learning about a new animal drives me to read facts about them and I get ecstatic over the fact that something like it could exist.
 I can’t help it most of the time but I have to open a palette of green or just the beautiful warm colors from nature and splash it onto an artwork.
-The abundance of freedom that nature holds hooks me in to fall in love and extensively makes it a part of my explorations.
+The abundance of freedom that nature holds hooks me into falling in love and extensively makes it a part of my explorations.

-How does the artistic process differ when you work on digital as opposed to working on paper?
+How does the artistic process differ when you work digitally as opposed to working on paper?

 Annada: The digital medium I feel in a way spoils a lot of artists who make the switch from a traditional mode of creation.
 I am pretty carefree while I work digitally.
 I think this is for most of us because we can ‘undo’ our errors or mistakes while drawing.
 The brushes I use here are not pre-planned either.
 I like the flexibility to attempt a different technique within a matter of seconds.

 As opposed to traditional materials, I can usually carefully curate them and keep them within reach.
-While there is ease with using traditional methods, it depends on the type of material used too.
-If it’s just brush-pens and markers I am more fluid with my execution.
-With watercolors there is a process based on a mood, exercising caution and pre-planning is the way I go about using it.
+While there is the ease with using traditional methods, it depends on the type of material used too.
+If it’s just brushed pens and markers, I am more fluid with my execution.
+With watercolors there is a process based on mood, exercising caution and pre-planning is the way I go about using it.
 It sounds tedious and it looks like a mild panic attack with the medium, but I have developed this process using these mediums to my advantage over time.
 Not completely through with it but just enough for now.

 How do you incorporate new techniques and tools into your artwork?